 Important info regarding Coronavirus (Covid-19)

-The health and safety of our staff, tenants and members of our communities is our priority throughout this difficult time, and we are closely following advice from the government around the ways we can continue to offer services to you.
+The health and safety of our colleagues, tenants and customers is our priority throughout this difficult time, and we are closely following advice from the government around the ways we can continue to offer services to you.

-This means for the time being, putting these additional measures in place.
-We know this is going to be a challenging time for us all, and we thank you for your patience and understanding.
+This means for the time being, were putting these additional measures in place.
+We thank you for your continued patience and understanding.

 Below is all of our latest information and guidance, but if there’s a particular topic you’re interested in, scroll to the bottom and click on a heading.
 We also have a Coronavirus (Covid-19) FAQs page, to take a look click here.

 We have put together a risk assessment to make sure we are working safely and maintaining the health and safety of our staff and tenants.
-You can read it here.
+Find out more here.

 We've updated our opening hours following the latest government guidance: